joonarafael/ohte/documentation/software_testing.md

 All personal player logs (e.g. game history & statistics) are copied to a backup directory before any software testing is executed for safety reasons.
 This action is done by the `tasks.py` module, and more specifically, performed by the `shutil` library.
 No matter if the testing sequence is succesfull or not (e.g. halts due to an error), player logs will be copied back from these backups.

-As the core game logic deals simultaneously with some GUI elements, the `MagicMock` library from `unittest.mock` is utilized to simulate e.g. the "[Stats](../flaggame/src/gui_elements/gui_stats.py)" tab from the graphical user interface.
+As the core game logic deals simultaneously with some GUI elements, the `MagicMock` library from `unittest.mock` is utilized to simulate e.g. the [`Stats`](../flaggame/src/gui_elements/gui_stats.py) class from the graphical user interface.
 Similarly the `exit()` calls within the game source code are ignored with the help of `builtins` and `patch` libraries.

 ## AUTOMATED TEST MODULES

 All automated test modules are located [here](../flaggame/src/tests/).
+Short descriptions of the test modules are provided down below:

 ### GAMEHANDLER_TEST